troy-west/apache-kafka-three-ways/README.md

 #### Solve the mystery of the Numbers Stations!

-What use a highly available, linearly scalable, near real-time Message Broker if your streaming compute doesn't share the same fundamental design goals?

-We talk briefly about the big ideas behind the Processor API and Kafka Streams, sharing our experience with Apache Storm and evolution in this space.
+We talk briefly about the big ideas behind the Processor API and Kafka Streams, and how Kafka facilitates highly available, linearly scalable, near real-time compute.
+We share our experience with Apache Storm and evolution in this space.

 Then we dig into real, practical code.
 Introducing the mystery of [troy-west/apache-kafka-number-stations](https://github.com/troy-west/apache-kafka-number-stations) (or the Clojure variant).